Three-dimensional topological orbital Hall effect caused by magnetic hopfions: Results and Discussion

 The first comparison with a two-dimensional texture that comes to mind is to relate our findings to the orbital Hall response of a skyrmion tube.
 This texture [Fig.~\ref{fig:skyrmion}(a)] exhibits a topologically non-trivial configuration in the two-dimensional $xy$ plane that is continued along the $z$ direction.
 The corresponding emergent field [Fig.~\ref{fig:skyrmion}(b)] is collinear and points along $z$ because the texture only changes along the $xy$ plane.

-We find a sizable $\sigma_{xy}^{L_z}=-\sigma_{yz}^{L_z}$ orbital conductivity tensor element [Fig.~\ref{fig:skyrmion}(c) for the strong coupling case $m=7t$] that exhibits a similar energy dependence as for the hopfion; cf. with Fig.~\ref{fig:hopfion7}(a).
-The maximum is smaller with $\sim 650\,\frac{e}{2\pi}$ which is due to the larger emergent field component $\braket{B_{\mathrm{em},z}^2}$ compared to the hopfion.
+We find a sizable $\sigma_{xy}^{L_z}=-\sigma_{yx}^{L_z}$ orbital conductivity tensor element [Fig.~\ref{fig:skyrmion}(c) for the strong coupling case $m=7t$] that exhibits a similar energy dependence as for the hopfion; cf. with Fig.~\ref{fig:hopfion7}(a).
+The maximum is smaller with $\sim 650\,\frac{e}{2a\pi}$ which is due to the larger emergent field component $\braket{B_{\mathrm{em},z}^2}$ compared to the hopfion.
 The tensor elements $\sigma_{yz}^{L_x}$, $\sigma_{zy}^{L_x}$, $\sigma_{zx}^{L_y}$ and $\sigma_{xz}^{L_y}$ that were all finite for the hopfion are now zero due to $\braket{B_{\mathrm{em},x}^2}=\braket{B_{\mathrm{em},y}^2}=0$.
 Instead, we find a non-zero topological Hall conductivity $\sigma_{xy}=-\sigma_{yx}$, presented in Fig.~\ref{fig:skyrmion}(d), that was negligible for the hopfion.
 This is because the topolgical Hall effect scales with the average emergent field and $\braket{B_{\mathrm{em},z}}$ is finite for the skyrmion while it is compensated for the hopfion.

+The emergent field gives rise to Landau levels that cause a topological Hall effect and also an orbital Hall effect, as shown previously for a skyrmion system~\cite{gobel2024topological} in analogy to a quantum Hall system~\cite{gobel2024OHE}.
 We have analyzed the Hall conductivities of a skyrmion texture in Ref.~\cite{gobel2024topological} but in a two-dimensional system.
 The results presented in Fig.~\ref{fig:skyrmion} differ from these because here we consider skyrmion tubes that extend infinitely along the $z$ direction.
 Landau levels that are rather flat in the $k_xk_y$ plane have dispersion along the $k_z$ direction because of the hopping of electrons along the skyrmion tube direction.
 This leads, for example, to the different band width and the missing quantization in the topological Hall conductivity in Fig.~\ref{fig:skyrmion}(d) in comparison to Ref.~\cite{gobel2024topological}.

 In summary, a skyrmion tube exhibits a similar orbital Hall conductivity $\sigma_{xy}^{L_z}$ as a hopfion but a hopfion exhibits an additional $\sigma_{yz}^{L_x}$ and $\sigma_{zx}^{L_y}$ orbital Hall conductivity.
 A skyrmion on the other side exhibits a sizable topological Hall response in the $\sigma_{xy}$ tensor element which is negligible for hopfions.
 Therefore, skyrmions and hopfions can be nicely distinguished in transport experiments.